resepemb/quarto-kroki/README.md

 This is optional, the default format is SVG.

+> SVG is the default format because all diagram types are compatible with it, each diagram has specific formats that they are compatible with, for more information, see the [kroki diagram types and output formats](https://kroki.io/#support).

 ## Configs

 In case you need to consume a custom Kroki service, you can set in each file, or define a custom default: